krutalp/Final_Project_Covid_Data/ReadMe.md

 #### Research Questions:
-How does vaccinatations accross each state compare with total cases accross each state in 2021?
+How does vaccinations across each state compare with total cases across each state in 2021?

 Is there a significant correlation between rate of vaccinations and number of total cases by state over time?